-Designing Your PCB for a Boundary Scan Test
+Designing Your Circuit Board for Boundary Scan PCB Testing

 You can avoid some manual circuit tests with a boundary scan test

 On simple boards with few components and surface-level traces, you can probably test all aspects of your board by hand without much difficulty.
 Imagine you needed to do this with a multilayer PCB, and you’ll see that there are many aspects of a manufactured and assembled board that cannot be tested by hand.

 With more advanced boards, where traces are embedded in the interior layers and ICs might be soldered onto BGAs, there is no way to connect multimeter leads to conductors and take electrical measurements.
 You’ll have to hope that there are no physical faults and that the components themselves are operational after manufacturing.
 Enter the boundary scan test: this testing methodology allows you to diagnose physical faults without placing multimeter probes on every test point on a PCB or IC package.

 JTAG and Boundary Scan Tests

 Procedures and architecture for boundary scan tests in embedded systems are codified in the Joint Test Action Group (JTAG), which is the common name for the IEEE 1149.1 standard.
 This is a hardware interface that allows chips on a board to be tested using a set of specific test signals.
 Ever since it was developed for Intel’s 80486 microprocessor, it has become the standard for programming and debugging all embedded systems and devices.

 The goal in these tests is to identify faults in an IC package like CPLDs and FPGAs.
 The required test logic to verify all functionality is contained in the IC itself, and limiting the actual interface is limited to a small number of manageable inputs.
 Designers that want to eliminate some manual post-manufacturing testing procedures and expedite field testing can incorporate a JTAG-based testing and fault diagnosis system at the PCB level.